Moreland has always been ahead of the curve supporting their community on energy justice and climate change.

-Since Moreland City Council created Moreland Energy Foundation Ltd (MEFL) in 2000 the organisations have worked together supporting our community to take action on climate change through programs such as Zero Carbon Moreland.
+In 2000 Moreland City Council utilised the proceeds from the sale of the Brunswick Electricity Supply Department to create Moreland Energy Foundation Ltd (MEFL).
+Since then the organisations have worked together supporting our community to take action on climate change.

 Building on this strong history and proud reputation, in 2014 Moreland City Council and MEFL developed Moreland’s Zero Carbon Evolution strategy to get our city on track for a zero carbon future.